isabellabenabaye/isabella-b.com/content/home/about extended.md

 +++
 # About widget.
-widget = "about_isabella"  # See https://sourcethemes.com/academic/docs/page-builder/
+widget = "about_isabella_extended"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 15  # Order that this section will appear in.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear in.

 #title = "Biography"